Join us Fall 2019 for...

 First meeting: Wednesday Sept.
 25 2019 - 6pm-7:30pm

 Girls Math Night Out! is a free program offered by the Department of Mathematics at UW Madison.
 It aims to create an inclusive and non-competitive environment to encourage high school students who are women or gender minorities to pursue mathematics and the sciences.
 Over 12 weeks students will work with graduate student mentors on a project which they will then present to each other and their families at the last meeting.

 Topics included in the past:

 - Weather Modeling with Dynamical Systems (AP Calculus BC)

 - high school and math teacher,

 - the math course you are currently taking,

-- which days of the week you can meet with your mentor
+- if Wednesday is not an option, which other days of the week you can meet with your mentor.

-History: Now in its 12th year, the Wisconsin Mentorship Program for Women in Mathematics and Science was originally created with a grant from the National Science Foundation to integrate education, teaching, and research.
+History: Now in its 14th year, this program was originally created with a grant from the National Science Foundation to integrate education, teaching, and research.
 The program is now one of the yearly outreach programs of the UW-Madison mathematics department.